PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 # create full-text index (currently, it's required for the "main" cpath2 db only, only for the webservice app)
 sh cpath-admin.sh -create-index main

+Optionally, you can also create a 'blacklist' (i.e. ignore list) for the graph queries.
+The graph queries will simply not traverse through the entities in this list and the entity references in the list will be eliminated from the SIF exports.
+The blacklist is generated solely based on the number of degrees of an entity (number of interactions and complexes an entity (grouped by entity reference) participates).
+A high-degree entity causes unnecessary traversing during the graph queries -- hence not wanted.
+However, the following command will keep the entities that control more than a threshold number of reactions out of the blacklist since this type of entities are often biologically relevant -- for more, see the blacklist.* options in the cpath.properties:

+sh cpath-admin.sh -create-blacklist <main_database_name> $CPATH2_HOME/blacklist.txt

 DB DUMPS